dragonfax/dragonfax.github.com/source/_posts/2013-03-09-creating-command-line-tools-in-ruby.markdown

 Then as you build more code in your scripts you can graduate to a bit more infrastructure with a gem like [Methadone](https://github.com/davetron5000/methadone)

-Finally, when you're writing full blown command line applications, with many "internal" commands like "git submodule init <repo", you can ascend to something much more heavy-weight like [GLI](https://github.com/davetron5000/gli)
+Finally, when you're writing full blown command line applications, with many "internal" commands like "git submodule init <repo>", you can ascend to something much more heavy-weight like [GLI](https://github.com/davetron5000/gli)

 Testing Command Line Apps